igorsobreira/replset-manager/README.md

 How to contribute
 -----------------

 1. Create a fork on github (https://github.com/igorsobreira/replset-manager)

 2. Install for development:

     $ python setup.py develop

 3. Run tests:

     $ ./runtests
     $ ./runtests help

- 3. Commit(s), push, pull request
+4. Commit(s), push, pull request

+5. There a couple scripts on dev-scripts/ you may found useful